croconut/godot-tester/README.md

 You can also run your own testing framework if you have a scene that can run tests on load and then exit.

-You would use the 'direct-scene' option for that and you'll want the output for that scene to be similar to GUT's to help this action's pass / fail to work properly.
+You would use the 'direct-scene' option for that and you'll want the output for that scene to be an XML file following GUT's export results format: [GUT Export Document](https://bitwes.github.io/GutWiki/Godot4/Export-Test-Results.html)

-Refer to the folder "/tester/test/alt_mode" to see how to setup an override test scene for GUT, for use when GUT's CLI isn't working for your project.
+Refer to the folder "/tester_GUT_v9.0.1/test/alt_mode" to see how to setup an override test scene for GUT, for use when GUT's CLI isn't working for your project.

 ## setup